Eclipse91/PasswordGeneratorApp/README.md

 ## Requirements

 - Python 3.x
-- Required Python packages can be installed using `pip install -r requirements.txt`
+- Required Python packages are listed in the requirements.txt file
 - libxcb-xinerama0 must be installed in a Debian distribution using `sudo apt-get install --reinstall libxcb-xinerama0`

 ## Getting Started